AustinPotts/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     while (a < n * n * n):
       a = a + n * n

-         This algorithm runs in O(1) Constant Time, there is only one execution happening.
+         This algorithm runs in O(n)

 b)  sum = 0
-    for i in range(n):
+    for i in range(n):  # This loop is O(n)
       j = 1
-      while j < n:
+      while j < n: # This loop is O(log n), why?
+Because with the input size growing i.e 10, J will need be multiplied
+                   # until it is more than 10
-        j *= 2 sum += 1
+        j *= 2
+        sum += 1

+        This algorithm runs in O(n log n) Linear Time because O(n) + O(long n) = O(n log n)
-        This algorithm runs in O(n) Linear Time, with the increase of input size space used will grow at the same rate
+        As the size of the input increases the the runtime or space used with grow at a slight fatser rate

+# break these apart loop by loop to determine more accurate run time complexity

 c)  def bunnyEars(bunnies):